Last updated May 26, 2026

 Quaoar (50000) is a dwarf-planet candidate in the classical Kuiper belt with a roughly 283-year orbit, a perihelion near 41.6 AU, an aphelion near 44.7 AU, and a low orbital inclination of about 8.0 degrees.
 Her orbit is near-circular (eccentricity ~0.036), which means her sign passages run for roughly 23 to 26 years each across the full wheel.
 She was discovered on June 4, 2002 by Chad Trujillo and Mike Brown using the Samuel Oschin Telescope at Palomar Observatory, formally numbered (50000) Quaoar later the same year, and named for the supreme creation deity of the Tongva people of the Los Angeles basin.
 Three pieces of her astronomy do specific work for the astrological reading.
 The first is her low inclination: Quaoar's plane sits noticeably closer to the ecliptic than the other large TNOs, which means she does her work from inside the room the planetary council meets in, rather than from a steep tilt above or below.
 The second is her near-circular orbit: the founding rhythm she names is steady and even-tempo, not the drama of a highly eccentric body.
 The third is her ring system, discovered through stellar occultation in 2023 and located anomalously outside the classical Roche limit, which makes Quaoar the chart's signature for the structural pattern that holds together what conventional physics says should not stay assembled.

-Quaoar is one of the eight outer dwarf planets and TNOs this site supports.
+Quaoar is one of the nine outer dwarf planets and TNOs this site supports.
 For the side-by-side outer-body family read use the dwarf planet astrology calculator linked below; Haumea and Makemake are her closest founding-body neighbors.

 The calculator above returns your Quaoar sign, degree, house, current retrograde state, and any tight major aspects to your personal points.
 Positions come from a JPL Horizons Keplerian element set at epoch JD 2461000.5 (2025-Nov-21 TDB), propagated to your birth moment by the same engine that drives the rest of Augurine's transit and timing work.
 The twelve sign and twelve house entries that follow give written interpretations placement by placement; the calculator points you to the ones that match your chart.